lisadean/heroku-node/README.md

 * Create a file called `Procfile` at the root of your application directory
   * At the very least, put this line in the file.
 It tells Heroku how to run the application: `web: npm start`
   * If you are using a release tasks script, insert this line as well: `release: ./release-tasks.sh`
 * Modify your npm dev script to run using the local Heroku environment.
-This makes sure your local environment is as close as possible to the deployed environment: `nodemon --exec 'heroku local' --signal SIGTERM`
+This makes sure your local environment is as close as possible to the deployed environment.
+It will run your local environment on port 5000: `nodemon --exec 'heroku local' --signal SIGTERM`
 * It may be useful to set a NODE_ENV environment variable.
 It is a variable avaiable by default on Heroku.
 The value of the variable on the Heroku slug is `production`: `const NODE_ENV = process.env.NODE_ENV || 'dev'`
 * Make sure your post selection is dynamic: `const port = process.env.PORT || 3000`